The Five Pillars of Effective Governance

 A nation’s vision can only be attained when there is meaningful information sharing between leadership and citizens.
-Citizens use this information to communicate their collective interests and concerns to leadership, who then act on the direction provided, report progress and share important decisions with citizens.
+Citizens use this information to communicate their collective interests and concerns to leadership.
+Leaders then act on the direction provided, report progress and share important decisions with citizens.
 Meaningful information sharing occurs when these exchanges happen in a timely and ongoing manner.

 Authority over the Land

 The people must define title and rights before they declare title and rights to territory.
 They define this according to their historic laws, creation stories, oral histories, language, culture, tradition and spirituality.
 It is essential for a nation to demonstrate its present and historic connections to the land.
 Land use mapping and stewardship planning enable the nation to reclaim its responsibility for traditional territory.
 Authority over the land is reinforced when the nation determines and abides by its own land use laws.
 These are the laws used to exercise and practice jurisdiction.

 First Nations possess both an inherent and legal right to fully benefit from their title and treaty lands.
 Rebuilding a sustainable economy starts with looking after the land while providing resources for a nation’s people.
 Inherent rights governments can create wealth by regulating and participating in resource development and leveraging economic opportunities.
 As First Nations, we must develop our own standards for negotiating consultation and accommodation agreements and we must fully exercise those standards to maximize economic benefits and minimize negative impacts to the land.
 We must engage the Crown from our own laws, principles and values.